 3 Sitio(s) de ejecución

 Starobin is a small village situated 130 km south of Minsk, near the city of Soligorsk.
 In 1939, there were 1200 Jews living in Starobin, making up 35% of the total population.
 There was a synagogue and a Jewish cemetery.
-There were many craftsmen, tailors, shoemakers, carpenters, blacksmiths among the Jews.
+There were many craftsmen, tailors, shoemakers, carpenters, and blacksmiths among the Jews.
 The middle class was engaged in small business and trade.
-The village was occupied by German forces at late June 1941.
+The village was occupied by German forces in late June 1941.

-The first aktion took place in July 1941, carried out by a Wehrmacht detachment, as a reprisal, after the killing of 3 German officers.
+The first Aktion took place in July 1941, carried out by a Wehrmacht detachment as a reprisal after the killing of 3 German officers.
 370 Jewish men were driven in trucks to a forest west of the village where they were shot.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?